raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 ```

 #### section structure
-section allow you to add a text + image + button together in inside the container
+section allow you to add a text + image + button together in inside the container, a section should contain at least one text and one accessory (image or button).
 the structure is:
 ```
 {section: